omarmnfy/Power-Law-Fit-Distribution-MATLAB/README.md

 ## Benefits of Power-Law Fitting

-- **Identifying Patterns:** By fitting power-law distributions, we can identify patterns in data that are not apparent with other distributions.
+1. **Identifying Patterns:** By fitting power-law distributions, we can identify patterns in data that are not apparent with other distributions.
-- **Modeling Complex Systems:** Power-law models are instrumental in understanding and modeling complex systems with scale-invariant properties.
+2. **Modeling Complex Systems:** Power-law models are instrumental in understanding and modeling complex systems with scale-invariant properties.
-- **Predictive Analysis:** Accurate power-law fits allow for better predictive analysis in fields such as finance, risk assessment, and network analysis.
+3. **Predictive Analysis:** Accurate power-law fits allow for better predictive analysis in fields such as finance, risk assessment, and network analysis.
-- **Informing Policy and Decision Making:** Insights from power-law fits can inform policy decisions in economics, urban planning, and disaster management.
+4. **Informing Policy and Decision Making:** Insights from power-law fits can inform policy decisions in economics, urban planning, and disaster management.

 ## Usage

-To use the `plfit` and `plpva` functions, follow these steps:
+To use the `plfit` and `plpva` functions, clone this repository.

-1. Clone this repository:

    ```bash
    git clone https://github.com/omarmnfy/Power-Law-Fit-Distribution-MATLAB.git